 During our friendship, I learned a lot about Bob.
 He worked as a security guard at Sears in Randall Mall before being hired at Garfield Heights.
 He was so proud the day he was sworn in, because he was fulfilled his dream of following in his father's footsteps.
 He always hoped to be as good a cop as his Dad had been.

-Bob enjoyed talking about his parents and his brother, Joe.
-However, when he talked about Sue, the love of his life and their children Elizabeth (seven) and Michael (six), there was no stopping him.
-He would talk endlessly about family activities and the plans he had for their future.
+Bob enjoyed talking about his parents, his brother Joe, and his girlfriend Sue.
+However, when he talked about his children, Elizabeth (seven) and Michael (six), there was no stopping him.
+He would talk endlessly about family activities and the plans he had for the future.
 He truly loved and treasured every moment he spent with them.